qti3e/waterscript/VM.md

 | 0x92 | BlockOut   | Pop the last Block scope on the scope chain.  |
 | 0x93 | BlockIn    | Push a new Block scope to the scope chain.    |

-# Control flows with fixed size arguments.
+# Byte codes with fixed size arguments

 | Hex  | Name       | Arg size | Description                           |
 | ---- | ---------- | -------- | ------------------------------------- |